Msprg/revanced-magisk-module/README.md

-#### ⚠️ Do not download modules from 3rd party sources like random websites you found on Google.
+#### ⚠️ **THIS IS A FORK.** Do not download modules from 3rd party sources like random websites you found on Google.
 There are many that uses my modules and impersonates ReVanced.

 # ReVanced Magisk Module
 [![Telegram](https://img.shields.io/badge/Telegram-2CA5E0?style=for-the-badge&logo=telegram&logoColor=white)](https://t.me/rvc_magisk)